 How to Harvest Thyme

-When you’re ready to harvest your thyme, all you need is a pair of garden clippers and a basket or container.
+When you’re ready to harvest your thyme, all you need is a pair of garden clippers and a basket or container for harvesting thyme.

 Any time you harvest, always leave at least 5” of growth on the plant so that it can recover.
-Other than that, you can gather as much or as little as you want depending on what you’re going to use it for.
+Other than that, you can gather as much or as little as you want depending on what you’re going to use it for when harvesting thyme.

 If you want to dry thyme and store it for later, harvest stems that are 5-6” long.
 Just take your clippers and cut off the top part of as many stems as you want.
 Avoid cutting off woody sections since they will be tougher and have less flavorful leaves.